News and Events

 John Paul Lam, Pepperdine Class of '96, wrote and produced a song for Japanese R&B singer, MISIA for "Listen Up!," the official 2010 FIFA World Cup Album.
 His song, "Maware Maware," (Japanese for "Around and Around") is sung by MISIA and features M2J (a group featuring J.P. and Japanese Hip Hop artist DJ Muro).
 This Sony Entertainment release features songs from Shakira, R. Kelly, John Legend, and Wyclef Jean.
 Lam noted, "I am extremely honored to have my music included among so many great artists and to receive such wide exposure.
 I am also honored to have been invited by Sony and FIFA to perform alongside MISIA at the Sony Pavilion in Johannesburg, South Africa during the World Cup Games."
 Congrats, J.P.!

-Center director Detweiler comments on Hollywood casting controversies
+Institute director Detweiler comments on Hollywood casting controversies

 Antwone Fisher: The Movie and The Man

-The Center for Entertainment, Media, and Culture teamed with Don Lawrence and the Intercultural Affairs Office to bring screenwriter Antwone Fisher and his eponymous film to the Malibu campus.
+The Institute for Entertainment, Media, and Culture teamed with Don Lawrence and the Intercultural Affairs Office to bring screenwriter Antwone Fisher and his eponymous film to the Malibu campus.
 A crowd of two hundred students, staff and faculty gathered in Elkins Auditorium to watch Denzel Washington’s directorial debut.
 After the screening, Antwone Fisher offered behind-the-scenes peeks into the creative process that sparked his autobiography, Finding Fish, and the movie.
 Fisher’s warmth and humor shown through tales on the set and in the years since the movie premiered.
 His appearance was chronicled by the local media, including The Malibu Times and The Graphic.

 Pepperdine grads compete on Emmy-winning, The Amazing Race

 The 16th season of The Amazing Race features Pepperdine graduates, Heidi Lesser-Wang '94, Steve Smith '76, and Allie Smith '08.
 Lesser-Wang is racing with her husband, Joe Wang.
 They are from El Segundo, California.
 Steve Smith played baseball at Pepperdine and has served as a Major League coach for the World Series champs, Philadelphia Phillies.
 Steve's daughter, Allie, graduated in 2008 with a degree in public relations.
 They are from Encitas, California.
 The Amazing Race is broadcast Sunday nights at 8pm.
-For a more detailed story, see The Graphic.

 First Reel Stories Film Festival full of powerful premieres

 Almost 1000 people packed out Smothers Theater and Elkins Auditorium for the inaugural Reel Stories Film Festival.
 The star-studded evening was conceived, produced, and directed by students.
-It featured acclaimed documentaries like Red Gold and The Human Experience.
+It featured acclaimed documentaries like The Human Experience.
 The festival culminated in a red carpet ceremony for the top student films.
 Senior J.J.
 Starr won the grand prize for his documentary, "Waking Honduras."
 Accomplished industry professionals like Tom Shadyac (Bruce Almighty), Randall Wallace (We Were Soldiers), and Jonah Nolan (The Dark Knight) served as judges for the competition.
 Check out the award winning entries here.

 Pep Professor competes against John Salley on MSNBC